What is Auror?

 No. Auror does not own or operate cameras or hardware.
 Simply, retailers use CCTV footage or images taken with their own cameras and upload it to Auror.

-How does Auror work with Automatic Number Plate Recognition (ANPR) and License Plate Recognition (LPR) systems?
+How does Auror work with License Plate Recognition (LPR) systems?

 Down arrow

-Retailers can opt to integrate their LPR systems with Auror’s software, which provides retailers alerts on vehicles known to be associated with previous events - whether violent or repeat retail crime - when entering their private parking lots.
-This gives them time to respond appropriately and helps keep staff, customers, and property safe.
+Retailers can opt to integrate their LPR systems with Auror’s software.
+It can provide retailers alerts on vehicles known to be associated with previous high-harm and prolific offending in their stores when they enter their private parking lots.
+This gives them time to respond appropriately and helps make staff, customers, and property safer through early intervention.

 Does Auror use image matching?